JYu1999/hugo-blowfish-blog/content/posts/my-painful-lesson-on-visibility/index.en.md

 These words woke me up and made me determined not to continue like this.

 So I started on the journey of "improving the quality of work reporting".

+## Reflection Questions

+Before getting into the formal content, I want to invite everyone to think with me:

+> In the workplace, what kind of person is most likely to get promotion opportunities and be entrusted with important tasks?

+If you feel that capitalism is the root of all evil, and you don't care about promotions or being valued, and think that bosses/managers are just running dogs of capital, then I think you can think about it from another angle:

+> In the workplace, how can you ensure you don't get screwed over by others? (e.g., being framed, having credit stolen, passing the buck)

+In the last article of this series, I will share my answer after thinking about it.
+I also welcome everyone to see if your answer is the same as mine after reading this series XD.